How To Roast Pumpkin Seeds

 -

-In preheated oven, bake for 15-40 minutes at 350 degrees.
-I like mine a bit crunchier and so I had to keep checking the crispiness.
-Some recipes state to cook for a shorter period.
+In a preheated oven, bake for 15-40 minutes at (350°F) = (176°C) degrees.
+I like mine a bit crunchier, so I had to check the crispiness.
+Some recipes state that you should cook for a shorter period.
 Their seeds must have been drier than mine!
 They are so good!

 Storing pumpkin seeds is easy, you just need to decide if you are going to store them before or after they have been roasted.
 If storing them before roasting, you need to at least dry them out before putting them in any container.
 The best way to dry them is to set them out on a dishtowel or paper towels to remove excess moisture.
 Then, using a dehydrator or your oven, put them on a cookie sheet or tray and bake them at 250 degrees for about an hour.
 Once they are dry you can put them in an airtight container.